 Limited support for non-paying subscribers

-jsDelivr ⇱ is a free public CDN for open-source content that has grown to become a favorite among developers owing to its integration of open-source developer platforms, making it the second most popular CDN from our sample.
-In contrast to other CDN providers, jsDelivr doesn't operate its own server network, relying instead on other CDNs like Cloudflare ⇱, Fastly ⇱, and Bunny ⇱.
+jsDelivr is a free public CDN for open-source content that has grown to become a favorite among developers.
+Likely thanks to its integration of open-source developer platforms, it's the second most popular platform in our ranking.
+Unlike other CDNs, jsDelivr doesn't operate its own server network, relying instead on Cloudflare, Fastly, and Bunny.

-Based on location and the provider's current performance, the service's algorithm presents users with the best available channel.
+The service's algorithm uses a client's location and the CDN provider's current performance to offer them the best available channel.
 This helps to not only guarantee fast loading times but also protects against potential service disruptions.

 jsDelivr offers quick loading times and unique features.

-jsDelivr is closely linked to GitHub and npm, two open-source platforms, making it possible to transfer data in a flash and without any prior setup.
+jsDelivr is closely linked to GitHub and npm, two open-source platforms.
+This makes it possible to transfer data in a flash and without any prior setup.
 Some features, like the ability to load multiple files with a single HTTP request, or version aliasing (the automatic upload of the latest version of a project) are unique amongst CDN providers.

 Free and open-source

 Amazon CloudFront is part of Amazon Web Services (AWS).
 It uses the ecommerce giant's global infrastructure to reliably deliver content of any size.
 CloudFront can easily be combined with other AWS apps like Amazon S3 or Amazon EC2, offering both developers and businesses highly versatile design options.